About Kevin Maney

 First and foremost, I’m a writer.
 That’s been my core for as long as I can remember.
 It’s still the core of everything I do.

 These days, I mostly write books – sometimes on my own, and often these days as a writer/collaborator with a business leader.

 And writing is the heart of the “category design” consulting work that I do.
 Just like working as a reporter, category design involves listening, observing, researching and ultimately putting together powerful ideas.

-My most recent book is Intended Consequences: How to Build Market-Leading Companies with Responsible Innovation, which I co-authored with Hemant Taneja, managing director of VC firm General Catalyst.
+My most recent book is also my first novel, Red Bottom Line.
+The book prior to that was Intended Consequences: How to Build Market-Leading Companies with Responsible Innovation, which I co-authored with Hemant Taneja, managing director of VC firm General Catalyst.
 He and I also wrote Unscaled: How AI and a New Generation of Upstarts Are Creating the Economy of the Future, and we collaborated with healthcare CEO Steve Klasko on UnHealthcare: A Manifesto for Health Assurance.
 You can read the story behind Unscaled here.

 Prior to working with Hemant, I wrote Play Bigger: How Pirates, Dreamers, and Innovators Create and Dominate Markets.
 The book, which I wrote with startup advisors Al Ramadan, Dave Peterson and Christopher Lochhead, introduces the discipline of category design.
 The story behind it is a little nuttier than the Unscaled story.
 You can read it here.

 Play Bigger led to work helping companies develop their category-design strategies, and I’ve been doing that with a firm called Category Design Advisors.
 Please see the CDA web site for more.